preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 You can add/remove groups and/or users in these lists.

-If permission groups are used, as in the example above, you can add and remove users in these groups by using the SharePoint standard functionality "Advanced permissions settings" - found under "Site Permissions" in the settings for the site.
+If permission groups are used, as in the example above, you can add and remove users in these groups by using the SharePoint standard functionality "Advanced permissions settings" - found under "Site permissions" in the settings for the site.

 .. image:: advanced-permissions-settings-new2.png

 Note that external users that has been invited in the Azure AD can be added here as well.
 Users invited this way can log in with their own Microsoft 365 account.

-Settings for Document Management is found under that heading in Omnia Admin, see this part of the documentation for more information: :doc:`Document Management </admin-settings/tenant-settings/document-management/index>`
+Settings for Document management is found under that heading in Omnia admin, see this part of the documentation for more information: :doc:`Document management </admin-settings/tenant-settings/document-management/index>`